SWCHRS EXECUTIVE COMMITTEE

 In her role as an Associate Professor of Instructional Psychology and Technology at the University of Oklahoma, Dr. Bradshaw is currently working on projects involving overtly interrogating issues of privilege and social justice in the realm of instructional design and technology.
 Her other interests include visual communication for teaching, learning, and problem solving; scaffolding higher order and critical thinking; and social and cultural implications of technologies.

 Dr. Bradshaw has served in leadership roles in several professional organizations, including serving as President, International Division of the Association for Educational Communications and President, International Visual Literacy Association

 Bradshaw has been rewarded for her work in the college with the 2012 Teaching and Advising Award, Jeannine Rainbolt College of Education, OU, as well as multiple awards for her scholarly research.

 Amy approaches life with the intention of “critical self-interrogation.”
 She believes in holding each other to a high standard, while also cutting each other some slack.

-Dr. Dancy holds joint appointments in African & African American Studies, Women’s & Gender Studies, and the OU Center for Social Justice.
+Dr. Dancy holds joint appointments in African and African American Studies, Women’s and Gender Studies, and the OU Center for Social Justice.
 Prior to becoming a professor, Dr. Dancy held various administrative posts in both university and health care settings.

 In 2014, Dr. Dancy was named top emerging scholar by Diverse Issues in Higher Education.
 In addition, he has received research awards from the Association for the Study of Higher Education-Council on Ethnic Participation, the American Educational Research Association, and the Louisiana State University College of Education.
 He was twice named an Emerging Education Policy Scholar from both the Thomas B. Fordham and American Enterprise Institutes.